(c)Special thanks to sports historian Sean Fagan for his research & insight into the history of rugby in the Balmain area.

 The popularity of rugby & other football codes in Balmain in the late 1880s & early 1890s led to Balmain Rugby Football Club (1873) giving way to all these new clubs from 1889 onwards.

 In 1900 when the district scheme started Balmain District Club was founded and the Club adopted a black jersey with a 6 inch single gold bar.
 We are unsure why these colours were chosen other than perhaps one of the existing clubs in 1899 in the Balmain area had them.
 However it may also be that black & gold were two of the three colours of the very prominent Wallaroo FC’s jersey of the 1890s (red was the other).
+See the bottom of this page for more info on the black & gold colours.

 Famous Balmain club members from the early days include big Billy McKell who played wing in 1909 & 1910 & later became New South Wales Premier & Australian Governor General. (more Billy McKell info below)